bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/JavaScript-Unit-Testing---TDD.md

     });

 -   <span id="70aa">avgValue() =&gt; The function we will be testing.</span>
--   <span id="95ad">it("string") =&gt; describes the desired output.</span>
+-   <span id="95ad">it(“string”) =&gt; describes the desired output.</span>

 ### Test-Driven Development

--   <span id="abf2">TDD is a quick repetitive cycle that revolves around first determining what a piece of code should do and writing tests for that behavior _before actually writing any code_.</span>
+-   <span id="abf2">TDD is a quick repetitive cycle that revolves around first determining what a piece of code should do and writing tests for that behavior *before actually writing any code*.</span>

 ### A simple example just to give an idea of what test code looks like… note that it reads more like spoken english than normal code…